jwarkentin/node-monkey/doc/server.md

 * `rawCommand<string>`: The full command you want to be parsed and executed (e.g. `addUser bob -p password`)
 * `asUser<string>`: The user to run the command as

+**Return**

+A promise that will resolve with successful command output our reject with an error.